 When a fall hazard exists in the work place the Hierarchy of fall protection should always be followed.
-If elimination of the hazard is not an option “Passive Systems” should be the next choice.
-Passive fall protection means the isolation or separating the hazard or hazardous work practice from employees or others.
+If elimination of the hazard is not an option, “Passive Systems” should be the next choice.
+Passive fall protection means isolating or separating the hazard or hazardous work practice from employees or others.
 This might include guardrails, skylight screens or covers over floor openings.

 According to Fed/OSHA 1910.23(c)(1) Every open-sided floor or platform 4 feet or more above adjacent floor or ground level shall be guarded by a standard railing on all open sides except where there is entrance to a ramp, stairway, or fixed ladder.
 The railing shall be provided with a toe board wherever, beneath the open sides.
 In California guardrails must be provided if a hazard of more than 30” exists.

 Guardrails are the most commonly used form of passive fall protection based on the ease of use and wide variety of equipment available today.
 Versatile Systems offers multiple options to protect our clients’ employees whether it’s a custom fabricated railing system permanently attached to your building or a non-penetrating railing solutions such as Safety Rail 2000 and Architectural Series rails by Bluewater MFG.
 The options are endless and we are here to help choose the best solution that fits your facility.